Wolvinny/fursuit-fan-controller/README.md

 SDA is connected to pin A4, SCL to A5.<br>
 The resistor has a value of 4k7<br>

+To reset the nano, press the little reset switch.
+This will restart the program.
+ALternatively, you can connect a switch to the RST pin to reset via there.
+Note that this switch needs to be connected to ground, not to 5v

 ![image](https://github.com/Wolvinny/Fursuit-fan-controller/assets/84203950/aabab62c-70be-47c7-bdce-003191842c2d)

 Config.
 If you want the temps to be displayed and configured in °F, set USE_F to true.
 By default, the fan will turn on above the configured overheat threshold.
 This however can be overriden by using the switch.
 Do note this will not get rid of the message, and will only reset once the temp drops below the warning threshold.
 The fan will also automatically turn off once this is reached.

+You will also need to install the following libraries:
+- Adafruit GFX Library
+- Adafruit SSD1306
+- OneWire
+- DallasTemperature
+- AverageValue